I’m a woman on a mission. It’s bold and it is daring. My name’s Bond…

 Lastly, PRAT 😉 (Don’t be a prat!)

-PRODUCTS: Once you have sorted your diet and lifestyle out, now is the time to focus on protecting and preventing your skin from the effects of aging from the outside.
+PRODUCTS: Once you have sorted your diet and lifestyle out, now is the time to focus on protecting and preventing your skin from the effects of ageing from the outside.
 A basic cleanse, tone and moisturise is a brilliant start for anyone.
-For those of you who are more daring, invest in a good exfoliator (to slough away surface debris and dead skin cells, eww) and a serum suitable for your skin needs.
+For those of you who are more daring, invest in a good exfoliator (to slough away surface debris and dead skin cells, eww) and a serum suitable for your skin’s needs.
 A face-mask once/twice a week should also help restore your glow.
-Remember a good product won’t be found for £1.99, but you shouldn’t need to stretch to 100 times that price either.
-Look at the ingredients, speak to an expert for recommendations on your skin type and establish a routine.
+Remember, a good product won’t necessarily be found for £1.99, but you shouldn’t need to stretch to 100 times that price either.
+Look at the list of ingredients, speak to an expert for recommendations on your skin type and establish a routine.

 ROUTINE: This is about maintenance, people!
 You have to start as you mean to go on.
 Once you’ve found your products, then be sure to do it EVERY DAY.
 It is vital to cleanse every morning and night (the morning to remove sweating and shedding…grim.
 And the night for daily dirt removal) toning is important at removing all traces of cleanser, dirt and tightening pores, and moisturising to keep skin hydrated and boosted with antioxidant protection.
 Honestly, it takes such little time to do and you’ll be grateful you spared 5 minutes extra on yourself each day to keep you looking 10 years younger than your digits.